Privacy Policy

 Event Classification & Visibility

-- Unclassified events are completely private: Events that are not classified (i.e., have no event type) are never visible to anyone other than you.
-They are only used internally to determine whether you are free or busy.
+Unclassified events are completely private.
+Events without a confirmed type are never visible to anyone other than you.
+They are used only internally to determine whether you are free or busy.

 Google Calendar — Limited Use Disclosure